 Of course, not all Asian countries ring in the new year the same way or at the same time.
 There are dozens of unique traditions in the region so stick to these rules to make sure you have a great time during your journey.

-Chinese New Year, also known as “Spring Festival” is the biggest and most important festival of China.
+Chinese New Year, also known as the “Spring Festival” is the biggest and most important festival in China.
 It is centuries old and gains significance because of several myths and taboos.
 While many people know that red is associated with luck and prosperity in Chinese New Year, there are dozens of dos and don’ts that you might never hear of.

-1. Eat dumplings: In Chinese, the shape of a dumpling resembles a piece of gold that was used in China ancient time.
+1. Eat dumplings: In Chinese, the shape of a dumpling resembles a piece of gold that was used in China ancient times.
 So a bowl full of dumplings symbolizes wealth will come to you in the coming year.

 The shape of a dumpling resembles a piece of gold in China ancient time